ITV Digital Channels: 1995–2002: Launch, digital expansion and rebrands

-The GSkyB portfolio greatly increased its reach with the launch of Sky Digital and ONdigital, which Granada and Carlton, another dominant ITV rights holder, were funding, in October and November 1998.
+The GSkyB portfolio greatly increased its reach with the launch of ONdigital, which Granada and Carlton, another dominant ITV rights holder, were funding, in October and November 1998.
 Granada Plus and Men & Motors performed well in ratings, but Breeze struggled to attract viewers, leading to budget cuts that resulted in original programming being cut and 60 jobs being lost.
 In December 2001, the decision was made to close the channel with a gradual closure across digital platforms.
 It was finally closed on 30 April 2002 to honour contracts with Telewest and NTL.

 Throughout 2001 and 2002, the channels began to disassociate from Granada branding.
-Men & Motors received a major rebrand in March 2001, and the Granada brand was dropped from Plus in September 2002.
+Men & Motors received a major rebrand in August 2001, and the Granada brand was dropped from Plus in September 2002.

 2003–2004: Uncertain future

 In late November 2003, the future of GSkyB was thrown into uncertainty as Granada and Carlton – soon to merge as ITV plc – looked to increase their multichannel presence.
 ITV Gold was conceived as a new archive channel similar to Plus, but over time this evolved to ITV3, with Plus' first run rights to archive drama being sought after for the new channel.
 ITV was also negotiating with Sky over carriage of ITV3, eventually reaching an impasse due to the lack of EPG space on some Sky Digiboxes.
 It was later announced with carriage on Freeview, NTL and Telewest, but with no Sky carriage.
 Many had expected GSkyB to either be sold or closed entirely, an option ITV considered as it began the sale of non-core assets.